joshuaforbes/FSN-Set-Manupulator/README.md

 ## What Does It Do?
 This program implements 6 main functions that allow you to perform operations on fuzzy sets in Fuzzy Set Notation.
+The parameter interface for these function is curried.
 The operations are as follows:
 - **set_intersect**: This function takes in two sets and returns a set that contains the point-by-point maximum between both sets.
 - **listMaxTuples**: This function takes in a set and returns the tuple with the